jsiebern/reason-mui-binding-generator/README.md

 - [ ] Implement ref function signatures
 - [ ] Ignore "theme" prop in generation
 - [ ] Implement array resolving (esp. for union arrays)
+- [ ] Add default ".re" / ".rei" files that will be merged on write (instead of all the one-line strings)